Researching our Local Heritage

 You can find a full report on the findings of the Valleyfield stables dig along with reports on all of our other projects at the bottom of the page.

-Training workshops were run on a number of other topics: desk-based historical and archaeological research; oral history skills; GIS mapping; archaeological survey and drawing.
-We also hosted a few lectures: we've heard Dr David Clarke talk about 'Archaeologists and Artefacts', and Dave Cowley (Aerial Survey Projects Manager at Historic Environment Scotland) on the subject of 'Archaeologists and Aerial Photography'.
-Ceramics expert, George Haggarty, presented a talk in Alloa Tower about the Ceramics Industry of the Forth: recent research and finds.
+Further, this project allowed us to host a few lectures.
+We heard Dr David Clarke talk about 'Archaeologists and Artefacts', and Dave Cowley (Aerial Survey Projects Manager at Historic Environment Scotland) on the subject of 'Archaeologists and Aerial Photography'.
+And ceramics expert, George Haggarty, presented a talk in Alloa Tower about the Ceramics Industry of the Forth: recent research and finds.